 Early Classification Systems

-The heyday of scientific classification was the late 18th and early 19th centuries.
+The heyday of scientific classification was the mid to late 19th century.
 The classification system most widely known is the biological strategy for categorizing plants and animals.
 The next most commonly known is the Dewey Decimal System, also known as Dewey Decimal Classification.